schrodinger.application.jaguar.qrnn.temp_opt module¶

 An optional user-supplied function, called after each iteration.
 Called as

-is the current value ofx0
+callback(xk), wherexkis the current value ofx0.

 - xoptndarray